jaskaurbrar14/Hargun/README.md

 - Forgot password functionality
 - Unit and Integration Tests
 - Scroll back to same spot on the previous page once user exits a specific product page
+- As a user, I want to have a quick checkout process
 - Photo Zoom-ins for the product photos
 - logo icon in the URL
 - Pagination if there are a lot of products to fit in 1 page